You are listening to the Sean Hannity Radio Show Podcast.

 Everybody would agree with this.

-I mean, the problem is instead they're playing golf in Martha's Vineyard and they're you know, doing high dollar fundraisers.
+I mean, the problem is instead they're playing golf in Martha's Vineyard and they're doing high-dollar fundraisers.

-And because of, I guess, you know, I mean, I don't know if you noticed this today, but Obama was humiliated for the first time, the House and the Senate overriding the bill where nine eleven victims can sue the Saudis.
+And because of, I guess, you know, I mean, I don't know if you noticed this today, but Obama was humiliated for the first time, the House and the Senate overriding the bill where 9-11 victims can sue the Saudis.

 Well, that's another issue that didn't come up.

-Hillary Clinton taking money from people that are are that treat women like third class citizens and persecute gays and lesbians and Christians and Jews, and she takes their money and they buy silence from her.
+Hillary Clinton taking money from people that treat women like third-class citizens and persecute gays and lesbians and Christians and Jews, and she takes their money and they buy silence from her.

-And I'm thinking, you know, we could be energy independent, and countries that hate our gus guts control the lifeblood of our economy, and we could create millions of high paying jobs and careers for people, and we don't do something as simple as that.
+And I'm thinking, you know, we could be energy independent, and countries that hate our guts control the lifeblood of our economy, and we could create millions of high-paying jobs and careers for people, and we don't do something as simple as that.

 That's so frustrating to me.

-Uh I I spent the week in Western Pennsylvania all over Pittsburgh and uh last week I spent uh you know, a bunch of states there, and literally everywhere I went, there were you know, I I ran into you know, to co workers, steel workers, uh, you know, guys who are drilling, you know, pipelines and you know, uh just you know, drilling for for natural gas, etcetera.
+I spent the week in Western Pennsylvania all over Pittsburgh, and last week I spent a bunch of days there, and literally everywhere I went, there were, you know, I ran into coal workers, steel workers, guys who were drilling pipelines and just drilling for natural gas, et cetera.

 And I can't tell you, Sean, how many people came up.

-You know, we've been Democrats for the last, you know, hundred years, my whole family, everybody in my family, our whole town, we're all Democrats and we're all voting for your father.
+My whole family, everybody in my family, our whole town, we're all Democrats, and we're all voting for your father.

 That money is being used against us later on because there's no question that a lot of it's going back to the war on terror.